abpframework/abp/docs/en/UI/Angular/Content-Security-Strategy.md

-## StrictContentSecurityPolicy
+## NoContentSecurityPolicy

-`StrictContentSecurityPolicy` is a class that extends `ContentSecurityStrategy`.
+`NoContentSecurityPolicy` is a class that extends `ContentSecurityStrategy`.
 It does not mark inline scripts and styles as safe.
 You can consider it as a noop alternative.